Joseph C. Boteler III

-Joseph C. Boteler III (born June 30, 1949) is an American politician who was elected in 2002 to represent District 8 of the Maryland House of Delegates in Baltimore County along with Alfred W. Redmer Jr. and Eric Bromwell.
-Alfred W. Redmer Jr. resigned in 2003 to accept an appointment as Maryland Insurance Commissioner and was replaced by John Cluster.
-In 2006, he won again along with Eric M. Bromwell and Todd Schuler.
+Joseph C. Boteler III (born June 30, 1949) is an American politician who served as a member of the Maryland House of Delegates representing District 8 in Baltimore County, Maryland.

+Boteler was first elected in 2002, serving alongside Alfred W. Redmer Jr. and Eric M. Bromwell.
+Redmer resigned in 2003 after being appointed Maryland Insurance Commissioner and was succeeded by John Cluster.
+In the 2006 election, Boteler was re-elected, serving with Bromwell and Todd Schuler.

 Career

-Boteler has been the owner of Print Solutions since 1999.
-He is a member of the Parkville Business and Professional Association and the Overlea Fullerton Business and Professional Association, along with the Direct Marketing Association of Washington.
+Boteler has owned the company Print Solutions since 1999.
+He is a member of the Parkville Business and Professional Association, the Overlea Fullerton Business and Professional Association, and the Direct Marketing Association of Washington.

-As a member of the Maryland House of Delegates, Boteler was nominated to be the Deputy Minority Whip in 2007.
-He was co-chair of the Maryland Veterans Caucus and since 2005 has been a member of the Charles Hickey, Jr. School Advisory Board.
+During his time in the Maryland House of Delegates, Boteler was nominated to serve as Deputy Minority Whip in 2007.
+He also served as co-chair of the Maryland Veterans Caucus and, beginning in 2005, was a member of the Charles Hickey Jr. School Advisory Board.